Posted on

 • Very affordable

-• The Low setting runs a bit cold, so you may need to experiment by letting food cook longer.
+• Low setting runs cool; may need to increase cook time

-How to Pick Your Non-Toxic Slow Cooker: Buying Considerations
+How to Pick Your Non-Toxic Slow Cooker: Buyer’s Guide

 Finding the right slow cooker can feel overwhelming with so many options.